Authorities say student who had been radicalized fired revolver at Colorado school, wounding 2

 DENVER (AP) — A 16-year-old boy who had been radicalized by an unspecified “extremist network” fired a revolver multiple times during an attack at a suburban Denver high school that wounded two students, authorities said Thursday.

 Some students ran and others locked down during Wednesday's shooting at Evergreen High School in the foothills of the Rocky Mountains.
-One of the victims was shot inside the school and anther outside.
+One of the victims was shot inside the school and another outside.

 The suspect in Evergreen, student Desmond Holly, shot himself at the school and later died, said Jefferson County sheriff's office spokesperson Jacki Kelley.
 The county was also the scene of the 1999 Columbine High School shooting that killed 14 people.